What We Do

 - 2+ years customer service experience or other experience in a high communication role.

-- Technically-minded — Although no prior experience is required, the position can get fairly technical when it comes to the web experimentation tools, resembling a Tier 2 IT Support role.
+- Technically-minded — Although no prior experience is required, the position can get fairly technical when it comes to the web experimentation tools.

 - Critical thinking — You can analyze a problem, design your own test plans, and love iterating on your own processes.